jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 3. Static semantics
 4. Semantics

-The primitive constructs are things like basic data types and built-in functions.
-They are defined in the interpreter itself.
+The primitive constructs are things like basic data types and built-in *functions*.
+Functions are like miniature programs that perform some action on some data.
+Sometimes you'll see them called "subroutines" or "procedures."
+Primitives are defined in the interpreter itself.

+5 is a primitive in JavaScript.
+So is `+`, which is an operator.
+An operator is a kind of function that can be applied to its operands.

 Syntax is simply the symbols used to write programs in a language, and the rules that define well-formed statements in it.

-For example, in JavaScript 5 is a number. `+` is an operator, which is like a built-in function that can be applied to its operands.
-Both are primitives.
-A construct called a *binary expression* has the syntactic form *operand operator operand*, so you can see that `5 + 5` is a syntactically valid statement in JavaScript; however, `5 5 +` is invalid.
+A construct called a *binary expression* has the syntactic form `operand operator operand`, so you can see that `5 + 5` is a syntactically valid statement in JavaScript; however, `5 5 +` is invalid.
 Entering invalid syntax into a program always causes an error that halts the program, and it is the most common type of error for beginning programmers.

 Producing an error that halts the program is known as "throwing an error."